colinhoernig/mdlrs.io/content/post/building-a-dynamic-embeddable-audio-player.md

 If you made it this far, thanks for reading.
 I hope that you enjoyed it.

-As previously mentioned, keep an eye out for a future blog post by Matthew, our Lead Developer, covering how this blog was built.
+As previously mentioned, keep an eye out for a future blog post by Matthew, our Lead Developer, covering how the new [Music Dealers Blog](http://www.musicdealers.com/blog) was built.

 <script src="//mdlrs.com/widgets/md-player/md-player-1.0.js"></script>